-In fact, video games and esports “leverage and require an incredible amount of cognitive intellectual labor,” she said at last week’s University of California, Irvine eSports Symposium.
+In fact, video games and esports “leverage and require an incredible amount of cognitive intellectual labor,” she said at UC Irvine’s eSports Symposium.
 “Video game play actually leads to higher problem-solving skills.
 And, those higher problem-solving skills actually lead to higher academic grades….
 You can start to see where games, rather than being in competition for so-called intellectual pursuits or academic performances, actually are enhancers.”

 The UCI professor of informatics and president of the Higher Education Video Game Alliance gave an overview of research findings from studies conducted over the past decade.
 Among the results:

 - Video gaming has significant positive effects on reading, reasoning skills and mathematics achievement.